NicoleZFortuna/Rpackages/README.md

 If issues with the package are flagged, you can now scroll through the output for a better description of exactly what is causing errors.
-As this functionality has been designed expressly to help users improve their packages, the error messages are usually extremely helpful and often prompt you on how to fix the issue.
+As this functionality has been designed expressly to help users improve their packages, the error messages are usually extremely helpful, and often prompt you on how to fix the issue.
 Errors need to be fixed for proper package functioning.
 You should resolve as many warnings and notes as is feasible.